DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Group Tile Preferences
 ~~~~~~~~~~~~~~~~~~~~~~

-Here you can choose if you want come tiles to be displayed or not.
+Here you can choose if you want some tiles to be displayed or not.
 The current tiles that are optional are:

     - Church Metrics
     - Four Fields